Atimca/Reactive-programming-Article/README.md

 */
 ```

 As you can see it's not that was expected.
-A race condition happend and it should be fixed.
-The solution is easy, let's add some thread syncronisation.
-There are several options how to achive this, but I'll use method with dispatch barrier.
+A race condition happened and it should be fixed.
+The solution is easy, let's add some thread synchronization.
+There are several options on how to achieve this, but I'll use a method with a dispatch barrier.
 Here's the solution.

 ```swift
 class Observable<Element> {